Get exclusive member benefits & effect social change. Join Today

 If the caffeine has already entered your gastrointestinal tract, you may be offered a laxative or even a gastric lavage.
 A gastric lavage involves using a tube to wash the contents out of your stomach.
 Your doctor will likely choose the method that works fastest to get the caffeine out of your body.

 During this time, your heart will be monitored through an EKG (electrocardiogram).
 You may also receive breathing support when necessary.

-Home treatment may not always accelerate your body's metabolism of the caffeine.
-If you’re unsure whether or not you need treatment, call Poison Control at 1-800-222-1222 and describe your symptoms.
+Home treatment may not always accelerate your body’s metabolism of the caffeine.
+If you’re unsure of whether you need treatment, call Poison Control at 800-222-1222 and describe your symptoms.
 If your symptoms sound severe, you’ll likely be advised to go to the local hospital for immediate treatment.

-Avoid the consumption of excessive amounts of caffeine to prevent a caffeine overdose.
-In most cases, you shouldn’t have more than 300 mg of caffeine per day and even less if you’re particularly sensitive to caffeine.
+To prevent a caffeine overdose, avoid consuming excessive amounts of caffeine.
+In most cases, you shouldn’t have more than 400 mg of caffeine per day and even less if you’re particularly sensitive to caffeine.

-Caffeine overdose can usually be treated with no long-term health problems, but this condition can be deadly, especially for younger patients, such as infants and toddlers.
-Caffeine overdose can also worsen pre-existing health conditions, such as anxiety.
-A review has connected the effects of excessive caffeine with that of other drugs, such as amphetamines and cocaine.
+Caffeine overdose can usually be treated without creating long-term health problems.
+But this condition can be deadly, especially for younger patients, such as infants and toddlers.
+Caffeine overdose can also worsen preexisting health conditions, such as anxiety.
+A review has connected certain effects of excessive caffeine consumption with those of other drugs, such as amphetamines and cocaine.

 Enter your symptoms in our Symptom Checker to find out possible causes of your symptoms.
 Go.

 Enter any list of prescription drugs and see how they interact with each other and with other substances.
 Go.

 Enter its color and shape information, and this tool helps you identify it.
 Go.